Slovenia in the Eurovision Song Contest 1995: At Eurovision

 On the night of the contest, Darja Švajger performed 20th in the running order, following Denmark and preceding Israel.
 At the close of voting she received 84 points, placing 7th in a field of 23.
 This was, and still is as of 2024, Slovenia's joint-best placing at the contest, shared with 2001 Slovenian entry, "Energy", performed by Nuša Derenda.
 The Slovene jury awarded its 12 points to Croatia.

+The contest was broadcast on SLO 1 (with commentary by Damjana Golavšek) and on radio station Val 202.